girlscript/winter-of-contributing/C_CPP/OOPs in C++/Constructor & Destructor/Stack Parameter using Constructor and Destructor.md

     int allocated_size;

 public:
-// FIRST WE DEFINE METHOD FUNCTIONS : CONSTRUCTORS AND DESTRUCTORS
+//FIRST WE DEFINE METHOD FUNCTIONS : CONSTRUCTORS AND DESTRUCTORS

-// Constructor to initialize the stack stack(int size)  //CONSTRUCTOR
+//Constructor to initialize the stack

+stack(int size)  //CONSTRUCTOR
 {
     array = new int[size];